liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 - Creating workflow definitions

-- Configuring assets to use workflow
+- Configuring assets to use workflow process definitions

-- How users interact with workflow
+- Using workflow with other applications

 We introduced Kaleo workflow in chapter 2, where we discussed how to set up an approval process for basic web content.
 Once we're done with this chapter, you should be familiar with how to use Liferay's Kaleo workflow to set up approval process for any kind of content before it is published to your portal.

-## Enabling workflow
+## Enabling Workflow

 Liferay's Kaleo workflow engine can be installed for both CE and EE versions of Liferay.
 The web plugin's name is `kaleo-web` and is bundled in the *Kaleo